Tattarang: R. M. Williams

 Tattarang purchased footwear and clothing company RM Williams in 2020 from Hong Kong based owner L Catterton.
 The (originally Australian) company had been partly owned by French luxury brand conglomerate LVMH since 2013.
 The company was purchased for $190 million.
 Around 35 per cent of RM Williams' manufacturing is done offshore, and Forrest has said he will return this part of the business's manufacture to Australia.

+Akubra

+Tattarang acquired Australian hatmaker Akubra in November 2023.

 SFM Marine

 SFM Marine is a maritime services company owned by Tattarang after it acquired Northport Marine Services in 2020 and rebranded it.
 In 2021, SFM Marine acquired Henderson-based company The Boat Business.

 Stakes in other companies

-Tattarang holds a 19.3 percent stake in WA-based shipbuilder Austal and a 11.5 percent stake in food and drinks company Bega Group.
+Tattarang holds 734 million shares in Fortescue, valued at about A$16 billion, as of July 2023.
+The company holds a 19.3 percent stake in WA-based shipbuilder Austal, a 18.5 percent stake in cattle and beef producer Australian Agricultural Company, and a 11.5 percent stake in food and drinks company Bega Group.
+In July 2022, Tattarang increased its stake in beauty company BWX Group to 19.9 percent.
+In January 2023, Tattarang took a minority stake in Australian fashion brand Camilla in a deal reported to be worth around $40 million.

 Ukraine Green Growth Initiative

 In 2022, Andrew Forrest stated that he will invest $740 million in businesses in Ukraine to help their economy recover.
 This investment fund will focus on primary infrastructure such as energy and communications to build a digital green grid, so Ukraine can become a model for the world as a leading digital green economy.